ShawnMcCool/ultra-mock/PYTHON.md

 OK, we're almost done!
 The final step is implementing your mock.

-> Note: Don't forget to make your life easier by implementing methods that aren't on the interface!
+> Note: Don't forget to make your life easier by implementing methods that aren't in the abstract class!
 Another great opportunity to be clever!

 ```python
 from datetime import datetime